Exceptions Handling for Push Payments

 Merchants must keep in mind that instant push to card transactions follow a good funds model, and originating institutions are not permitted to pull the funds back from the receiving institution, who may no longer have the funds.
-It is typically not possible to reverse disbursements due to clerical errors, and end users should be advised that the transaction is final before initiating.
+Merchants must ensure that they follow appropriate measures to eliminate sender errors (double entry, confirmation screens, etc.) and perform extensive testing to prevent system errors.
+It is not possible to reverse disbursements due to clerical errors, and end users should be advised that the transaction is final before initiating.

 Mastercard does not support reversals of disbursements under any circumstances.

 In cases where the recipient reports that they did not receive the funds and the issuer confirms non-receipt through Visa's Proof of Posting process, Visa supports a good faith adjustment process, which requires issuer approval.
 Visa rules do not permit adjustments of disbursements under any other circumstances.

 |Exception Scenario||Description||Best Practices to Mitigate Liability or Handle Error||Are adjustments permitted?|

 |Sender or recipient enters incorrect card information.||At the time of enrollment or while adding card details, the sender or recipient enters incorrect card information.||- At the time of enrollment and transaction initiation, validate that the payment credential is accurate by utilizing mechanisms such as Mod-10 verification, AVS, etc.|

 - Sender must be prompted to confirm the Recipient and amount prior to funds transfer, and must be told that the transfer is final.